kalfung/DogDateAPI/README.md

 psql
 ```

-# R1 Identification of the *problem* you are trying to solve by building this particular *app*.
+# R1 and R2 Identification of the *problems* you are trying to solve by building this particular *app*.

-This app is for organising dog play dates and meet-ups for dog owners.

 Some people, like myself, find it easier to meet new people through their dogs.
-This app will allow dog owners to arrange social events.

-Because of the Covid-19 pandemic, fewer people visited dog parks.

-# R2 Why is it a *problem* that needs solving?
+The creation of a web server API for creating dog play dates and meet-ups could solve several problems related to organising and facilitating interactions between dog owners and their pets.
+Some potential problems that this API could address include:

+1. Finding compatible playmates: Some dog owners often struggle to find suitable playmates for their pets.
+They may rely on chance encounters at dog parks or rely on word-of-mouth recommendations.
+An API could provide a centralised platform where owners can connect and schedule dog playdates, improving coordination and ensuring a better social experience for their pets.

+2. Time-consuming search: Searching for compatible dog playmates can be time-consuming and inefficient.
+An API could allow users to input preferences such as dog size, breed, temperament, location, and availability, and then match them with other owners who meet their criteria.
+This would save time and effort in finding suitable companions for their dogs.

+3. Limited socialisation opportunities: Some dog owners may have limited access to dog parks or other socialisation events due to location, schedule, or other constraints.
+An API could help them expand their network by connecting with other owners nearby or even in different geographical locations, increasing their dogs' socialisation opportunities.

+4. Safety concerns: When arranging dog playdates independently, there can be concerns about the safety and compatibility of the dogs involved.
+The API could potentially include features such as user ratings, reviews, and verification processes to ensure a safer environment for the dogs, reducing the risk of negative interactions.

+5. Schedule management: Keeping track of scheduled playdates and managing appointments can be challenging.
+An API could provide features for scheduling, reminders, and notifications, allowing users to manage their dog's social calendar more efficiently.

+6. Community engagement: Creating an API for dog dates could foster a sense of community among dog owners.
+It could include social features such as forums, chat functionality, and user profiles, encouraging interactions, knowledge sharing, and the formation of dog owner communities.

+Overall, a web server API for creating dog dates could enhance the dog-owning experience by addressing coordination challenges, expanding socialisation opportunities, improving safety, and promoting a sense of community among dog owners.